What to Do If You’re Accused of Rape on a University Campus

 Contact a Charlotte Criminal Defense Lawyer Today

-At Randall & Stump, PLLC, we will thoroughly review all of the prosecutor’s evidence and determine ways of challenging it.
+At Randall & Stump, Criminal Defense Attorneys, we will thoroughly review all of the prosecutor’s evidence and determine ways of challenging it.
 Additionally, we may conduct our own investigation into the facts of your case.
 Finally, we will help you exercise your constitutional rights at every stage of the criminal justice process, and fight to get the best outcome possible under the circumstances.